How does Facebook make money? Analyzing Facebook's revenue in 2026

-Facebook - the social media giant that managed to survive until now has one of the most interesting revenue sources and also an interesting financial history.
-The latest numbers show that 2020 has brought Facebook $86.6bn income, $15bn more than in 2019.
-But from 2009 to 2020 the social media’s revenue increased more than 100 times.
-The positive financial evolution Facebook has was facilitated by multiple factors, among which luck and lack of competition.
+Facebook - the social media giant that managed to survive until now, has one of the most interesting revenue sources and also an interesting financial history.
+The latest numbers show that 2025 has brought Meta Platforms $200.97bn income, $40bn more than in 2024.
+But from 2009 to 2026, the social media’s revenue increased more than 100 times.
+The positive financial evolution Facebook has experienced was facilitated by multiple factors, among which were luck and a lack of competition.
 The last one made Facebook an incontestable leader on the social media scene.

 facebook annual revenue 2009-2021

 But being the largest social network comes with other benefits besides money.
-Facebook is also the most popular social media advertising platform with 94% of global marketers advertising on their platform among other social media.
+Facebook is also the most popular social media advertising platform, with 94% of global marketers advertising on their platform among other social media platforms.
 Also, just like the rest of them, Facebook gains its main income from advertising when it comes to social media revenue.
 But of course, there is more to this topic.

 So, there are two major sources of revenue that Facebook has: